-Emma’s professional career spans over 25 years within the field of social care, starting out as a support worker before qualifying as a registered service manager and then specialising as a business development executive.
+My professional career spans over 25 years within the field of social care, starting out as a support worker before qualifying as a registered service manager and then specialising in service development.

-Emma is published in the BILD Good Autism Practice journal and is one of the co-authors of AutismWellbeing’s groundbreaking “Sensory Trauma: autism, sensory difference and the daily experience of fear”.
+I am published in the BILD Good Autism Practice journal and as one of the co-authors of AutismWellbeing’s groundbreaking “Sensory Trauma: autism, sensory difference and the daily experience of fear”.